 Key Takeaways

-- Lightway and Wireguard are very similar modern VPN protocols that offer faster speeds and more stable connections compared to older protocols like OpenVPN.
+- Both Lightway and NordLynx are custom versions of Wireguard that offer faster speeds and more stable connections compared to older protocols like OpenVPN.

-- The main difference is that Lightway was developed privately by ExpressVPN, while WireGuard is open source.
+- The main difference is that Lightway was developed privately by ExpressVPN and NordLynx by NordVPN, while WireGuard is open source.

 - Both protocols use modern encryption methods and have efficient, lightweight code bases.
 This allows for faster speeds and better performance.

-- For most users, the choice between WireGuard and Lightway won’t result in noticeable differences.
+- For most users, the choice between WireGuard, Lightway or NordLynx won’t result in noticeable differences.
 The main decision is to choose the closest VPN server for the best speeds.

-So what is the difference between Lightway and Wireguard?
+So what is the difference between OpenVPN and Wireguard?

 ---|---|---|